 Clear boundaries and qualification parameters will be essential to the advancements of DASM systems.

-Without such definition and support, DASM systems will be hindered due to conflict over these issues and a perception that the systems are not sufficiently matured to be trusted in full deployment.6
+Without such definition and support DASM systems will be hindered due to conflict over these issues and a perception that the systems are not sufficiently matured to be trusted in full deployment.6

-Probability of Detection
+Probability of detection

 Particularly difficult qualification issues arise when system performance depends on multiple variables.
 An example arises when considering a system with blind slots being tested for proper channel selection in a least interference channel system.
-The issue is whether a system qualifies if its probability of detecting a spectrum opportunity falls below 100%?
+The issue is, does a system qualify if its probability of detecting a spectrum opportunity falls below 100%?
 If so, at what probability of detection does it fail to meet requirements?
 In this example, the technique being tested requires that a device monitor a large number of channels and select the channel that has the least interference, below a certain threshold.

 To test least interfered channel requires that all available channels have interference introduced on them at defined levels.
 One channel is left interference free.
-To pass the test, a device must show that it will properly select the open channel.
+To pass the test a device must show that it will properly select the open channel.

 A complexity arises when evaluating compliance with a system with blind slots.
-Using the system described above with blind slots created by it reaction time, the ability of the system to identify an interference free channel will be limited by these blind slots.
-Figure 3 assumes a system in which a dummy bearer is used to synchronize operation.
-It shows that, for some relative assignment of a timeslot for the dummy bearer and the available channel, the system will pass, but for other relative assignments it will fail.
-The question then becomes whether or not the system passes or fails the qualification test?
+Using the system described above with, blind slots created by it reaction time, the ability of the system to identify an interference free channel will be limited by these blind slots.
+The illustration below assumes a system in which a dummy bearer is used to synchronize operation.
+It shows that for some relative assignment of a timeslot for the dummy bearer and the available channel the system will pass but for other relative assignments it will fail.
+The question then becomes; does this system pass or fail the qualification test?